roatienza/densemapnet/README.md

 # DenseMapNet
-Keras code of **_"Fast Disparity Estimation using Dense Networks"_** paper to be presented at the International Conference on Robotics and Automation, Australia, 2018 (ICRA 2018)
+Keras code of **_"Fast Disparity Estimation using Dense Networks"_** in Proc.
+International Conference on Robotics and Automation, Australia, 2018 (ICRA 2018)

-**_DenseMapNet_** is a tiny network (only 290k parameters) that can predict disparity in real-time speed (>=30Hz on NVIDIA 1080Ti GPU) using full resolution of stereo images.
+**_DenseMapNet_** is a tiny network (only 290k parameters) that can predict disparity in real-time speed (>=30Hz on NVIDIA 1080Ti GPU) using full resolution of stereo images with high accuracy (low End-Point-Error).

 ### Sample predictions on different datasets: ###
 ![Sample predictions](https://github.com/roatienza/densemapnet/blob/master/media/Driving.png)